-- EVOLUTION AND HUMAN BEHAVIOR 3 credits Prerequisite: Permission.
-Critical examination of the theory of natural selection and its useful-ness for understanding the origins and evolution of early hominid and modern human social behavior - 516 ANTHROPOLOGY OF SEX AND GENDER 3 credits Prerequisite: Permission.
+EVOLUTION AND HUMAN BEHAVIOR

+Prerequisite: Permission, Critical examination of the theory of natural selection and its useful ness for understanding the origins and evolution of early hominid and modern human social behavior

+516 ANTHROPOLOGY OF SEX AND GENDER

+Prerequisite: Permission.
 This course explores cross-cultural variation regarding sex, gender, and sexuality.
-It examines the ways that cultures create, maintain, and reproduce gender concepts and gender relations. - THE ANTHROPOLOGY OF FOOD 3 credits Prerequisite: Permission.
-Utilizing anthropological approaches and theories, this course 520 explores the social relations and cultural beliefs associated with food cross-culturally requisite: Permission.
+It examines the ways that cultures create, maintain, and reproduce gender concepts and gender relations.

+- THE ANTHROPOLOGY OF FOOD 520 Prerequisite: Permission.
+Utilizing anthropological approaches and theories, this course explores the social relations and cultural beliefs associated with food cross-culturally. - CULTURE AND PERSONALITY 555 3 credits Prerequisite: Permission.
 Examination of functional and causal relationships between culture and individual cognition and behavior.
 Lecture.